TheRobBrennan/microsoft-parter-network/modules/Secure your Azure SQL Database/README.md

 # Exercise - Restrict network access

+Users will connect to our app server to enter orders, update their account, and perform similar activities, which will in turn update the database with these changes.
+Because we have personal data stored in the database it's critical to ensure that we only allow access from trusted and necessary resources.
+Let's take a look at a number of ways you can control access to your SQL database over the network.

+## Firewall rules

+### Server-level firewall rules

+### Database-level firewall rules

+## Restricting network access in practice

+### Use the server-level allow access to Azure services rule

+### Use a database-level IP address rule

+#### Use a server-level IP address rule

+#### Use a server-level virtual network rule

 # Exercise - Control who can access your database

 # Exercise - Secure your data in transit, at rest, and on display